• Skip to primary navigation

 close up image of panko fried shrimp with lemon garnish.

 To be honest, shrimp should be a staple ingredient in your freezer because of its versatility and quick cooking time.
-With that said, having shrimp on hand has gotten me out of a bind many times during those busy weeknights when life got in the way, and I needed to get dinner on the table pretty quickly.
+Having these on hand has gotten me out of a bind many times during busy weeknights when I needed to get dinner on the table pretty quickly.

 This recipe is easy to make and the crisp crunchy texture makes this panko shrimp recipe over the top delicious.